 Because the designation of these governmental units is due to an increase in coal development, the designation is only guaranteed for 1 year.
 A designation may not continue after Commerce determines the mine, railroad, or facility that provided the basis for a designation is contributing sufficient tax revenue to the designated governmental unit to meet the increased costs of providing the services necessitated by the development of the mine, railroad, or facility.
-If the designated local governmental units (designated under MCA 90-6-207(1)(b)(ii)) can show they are not receiving "sufficient tax revenue... to meet the increased costs" then a designation continuance may be issued by Commerce for the remainder of the biennium.
-This response will be due to
+If the designated local governmental units can show they are not receiving "sufficient tax revenue... to meet the increased costs" then a designation continuance may be issued by Commerce for the remainder of the biennium.